z9u2k/rsqueezea/README.md

 * `prime1` is the prime factor `p` of `n`
 * `modulus` is the RSA modulus `n`
 * `publicExponent` is the RSA public exponent `e`

+# QR Code Format

+The generated QR code contains the DER structure encoded in Base64, to avoid character-set decoding problems.
+This is less efficient, but more portable and has higher chance of recovery.

+See `BinaryToQRCodeStringCodec` for implementation details.